0xs4h4/0xs4h4.github.io/_posts/2024/2024-05-14-Challenge-1-Let's-Do-The-Discovery-Dive.md

 ---
 title: Challenge 1:Let's Do The Discovery Dive.
 date: 2024-05-14 05:00:00 +0800
-categories: [Cert, CWAE]
+categories: [Write-Up, CWAE]
 tags: [Cert, Write-Up]     # TAG names should always be lowercase
-description: Challenge 1 - Enumerate the target
+description: This is a detailed writeup created for challenges associated with the Certified Web AppSecurity Expert (CWAE) certification.
 ---

+## Challenge/Task :

+- Enumerate the domain
+- Find all subdomain
+- Find open ports/services for all live subdomain

 ### 1. Subdomain Enumeration